Trigona fuscipennis: Distribution and habitat

 Trigona fuscipennis are mainly found in tropical environments.
 They are native to Mexico but are also found in Middle America and South America.
 Specifically, they are distributed in the Neoarctic Region which includes Mexico (Campeche, Chiapas, Oaxaca, Puebla, Quintana Roo, Tabasco, Veracruz-Llave, Yucatán) and the Neotropical Region which includes Belize, Colombia (Antioquia, Bolivar, Cundinamarca, Magdalena, Valle del Cauca), Costa Rica (Alajuela, Guanacaste, Limón, Puntarenas, San José), Ecuador (Esmeraldas, Guayas), El Salvador (Sonsonate), Guatemala (Alta Verapaz, Chiquimula, Escuintla, Guatemala, Izabal, Suchitepéquez, Zacapa), Honduras (Atlántida, Colón, Francisco Morazán), Nicaragua (Chinandega, Chontales), Panama (Chiriquí, Coclé, Colón, Herrera, Los Santos, Panamá, Veraguas), and the Panama Canal Zone.
 They also have a range of altitude distributions.
-In Guanacaste, Costa Rica, Trigona fuscipennis were found in lower altitudes between 200–500 m.
+In Guanacaste, Costa Rica, Trigona fuscipennis were found in lower altitudes between 200 and 500 m.

 Nest architecture

 Trigona fuscipennis almost always build nests in cavities or hollows made by birds in termite nests.
-The entrance is funnel or ear shaped, up to 13 cm wide and only projects about 3 cm from the nest’s surface.
+The entrance is funnel or ear shaped, up to 13 cm wide and only projects about 3 cm from the nest's surface.
 The internal structure of their nests are supported by pillars and beams, made out of cerumen, that go across the brood.
 The nests also have globular pot-like wax cell clusters.
 In general, nests are constructed using wax mixed with resins, mud, feces, or other materials, otherwise known as batumen.
 Nests of the genus Trigona are built in cavities that can support these batumen plates created by the bees to shield and protect the colonies.
 Trigona fuscipennis bees utilize cavities in aerial termite nests specifically, though the termites are entirely gone, and have their nests attached to lianas.
 They try to build nests in trees with a minimum of 35 cm diameter of tree trunks for their nests.
 But they may also share a tree species with other species of bees, though they do not inhabit a particular tree species or share with a particular bee species.
 For example, a Trigona capitata nest has been found in the same tree as a Trigona fuscipennis nest but Trigona capitata and T. fulviventris nests have also been found together in one tree as well.